daheenallwhite/daheenallwhite/README.md

 My goal is to contribute to a company whose services not only excite me as a user but also inspire me as a developer.
 I am passionate about applying my skills to enhance and grow services I deeply value.

 ### 🔥 Interests
-- 📚 Archiving/Documentation : I love writing documentation to help team understand systems or features.
+- 📚 Archiving/Documentation : I love writing documents to help team understand systems or features.
 - 🖼️ Visualization  : I believe visualization such as graphs and tables accelerates understanding while working and learning.
 I often utilize this method to the posts on my blog.
 - 🏋️ Work Out
 - 🏰 Disney